-Pride gives us strength in all we do; Resilience keeps us going, trust in teamwork too.
-Respect for one another; honesty is key; Happiness for everyone in our community.
+Pride gives us strength in all we do;

+Resilience keeps us going, trust in teamwork too.

+Respect for one another; honesty is key;

+Happiness for everyone in our community.

-Curriculum Intent EYFS EVFS Curriculum is designed enabling children to: • Respect and care for the world around them • Know and talk about the world beyond our school • Experience a language rich environment • Be able to work in a team to reach a common goal • Take care of themselves and others • Meet the expectations as outlined in the EYFS framework • Develop the expected key skills for reading, writing and number • Be prepared for learning beyond the Early Learning Goals and into Key Stage 1 Key Stage 1 and Key Stage 2 Key Stage 1 and Key Stage 2 curriculum is designed: to provide a relevant, progressive and well-structured academic curriculu children to develop and master a broad knowledge and wide range of skill rich environment.
-To encourage critical thinking and ambitious questioning throughout the a To think and discuss our learning, knowing more and remembering more.
+Curriculum Intent EYFS EYFS Curriculum is designed enabling children to: Respect and care for the world around them Know and talk about the world beyond our school Experience a language rich environment Be able to work in a team to reach a common goal Take care of themselves and others Meet the expectations as outlined in the EYFS framework Develop the expected key skills for reading, writing and number Be prepared for learning beyond the Early Learning Goals and into Key Stage 1 Key Stage 1 and Key Stage 2 Key Stage 1 and Key Stage 2 curriculum is designed: To provide a relevant, progressive and well-structured academic curriculum which enables children to develop and master a broad knowledge and wide range of skills in a language rich environment.
+To encourage critical thinking and ambitious questioning throughout the curriculum To think and discuss our learning, knowing more and remembering more.
 To know, love and celebrate our school values.
-To provide ambitious and challenging learning experiences indoors and our motivates and inspires all learners.
-To enable our children to be respectful and successful in terms of being employment in the future.
-To maintain healthy relationships and active lifestyles and to be moral ciries.
-To work with our local community and wider world. s in a language curriculum tdoors which able to find EYFS Curriculum PRIME AREAS: Personal and Social Development, Communication and Language, Physical Development SPECIFIC AREAS: Literacy, Mathematics, Understanding the World, Creative Development.
-National Curriculum CORE: English, Maths, Science FOUNDATION: Geography, History, Modern Foreign Languages, Music, Physical Education, Art & Design, Design & Technology, Computing, Relationship, Sex & Health Education Additional Curriculum Subjects RE PSHE
+To provide ambitious and challenging learning experiences indoors and outdoors which motivates and inspires all learners.
+To enable our children to be respectful and successful in terms of being able to find employment in the future.
+To maintain healthy relationships and active lifestyles and to be moral citizens.
+To promote good health and wellbeing.
+EYFS Curriculum To work with our local community and wider world.
+National Curriculum Additional PRIME AREAS: Personal and Social Development, Communication and Language, Physical Development SPECIFIC AREAS: Literacy, Mathematics, Understanding the World, Creative Development.
+CORE: English, Maths, Science FOUNDATION: Geography, History, Modern Foreign Languages, Music, Physical Education, Art & Design, Design & Technology, Computing, Relationship, Sex & Health Education Curriculum Subjects RE PSHE